 New Brighton Rd: Sandbagging along Avon River bank, white plastic bags.
 Big concrete blocks supported quake tilted power poles by Horseshoe Lake outlet.
 WARNING CONTAMINATED WATER signs were on the riverbank beside the road.
 Avon River was sewage polluted since the Feb 22 quake.

-On the opposite river bank off Avonside Dr, several Avondale side roads were being repaired by workmen & excavators.
-The road works would be in vain, as NZ govt / CERA would later red zone long sections of Avonside Dr, causing houses to be abandoned & demolished.
+On the opp river bank off Avonside Dr, several Avondale side roads were being repaired by orange, Hi Vis vested workmen & excavators.
+The road works were in vain, as NZ govt / CERA would later red zone long sections of Avonside Dr, causing houses to be abandoned & demolished.

 21.03.11.
 New Brighton Rd view of post Feb 22 quake repairs to Avondale / Avon River bank & side road off Avonside Rd, national state of emergency

 21.03.11.
-Feb 22 quake damaged WW memorial & water tanks, Burwood School, cnr New Brighton Rd / Lake Tce Rd, national state of emergency
+Green, plastic sewage tank & white, Cronos water tank by Feb 22 quake damaged WW memorial, Burwood School, cnr New Brighton Rd / Lake Tce Rd, national state of emergency

 Avondale Rd Bridge across Avon River: Water pump on New Brighton Rd.
-Avon River bank was being repaired bridge side, by a red excavator on the opposite river bank, Avonside Dr side.
-A couple of years would elapse before Avondale Rd Bridge would be completely repaired.
+Avon River bank was being repaired bridge side, by a red excavator on the opp river bank, Avonside Dr side.
+A couple of years would elapse before Avondale Rd Bridge was completely repaired.

 21.03.11.
 Warning Water Contamination sign, Avon River, New Brighton Rd, national state of emergency